openenergymonitor/emonhub/configuration.md

     topic: basetopic/emontx/power1
     payload: 100

 This format is a more generic MQTT publishing format that can more easily be used by applications such as nodered and openhab.
 This format can also be used with the emoncms phpmqtt_input.php script in conjunction with the emoncms inputs module.
+See emoncms readme on [enabling MQTT for more info](https://github.com/emoncms/emoncms/blob/master/docs/RaspberryPi/MQTT.md).

 The emonhub.conf MQTT config looks like this: